iamkimbert/LearnPython3/README.md

 ├── ex39/              # Exercise 39 and related files
 ├── ex40/              # Exercise 40 and related files
 ├── ex41/              # Exercise 41 and related files
+├── ex42/              # Exercise 42 and related files
 ├── ex1/              # Exercise 1 and related filesv
 ├── ex2/              # Exercise 2 and related files
 ├── ex21/              # Exercise 21 and related files